-In 2019/20 Council will charge Multi Unit Developments that are provided with a bulk bin, based on the level of service that they are provided.
-Charges will be based on the number of services provided with total charges spread evenly across all properties within the Multi-unit Development.
+In 2020/21 Council will charge Multi Unit Developments that are provided with a bulk bin, based on the level of service that they request and are provided.
+Charges will be based on the total charges for the individual properties spread evenly across all properties within the Multi-unit Development.
 Multi-unit properties that have mobile garbage bins will have the service cost for the bins divided evenly across all properties based on the number of services provided.